-At ten years old, Melanie Boggs’ father taught her chess and backgammon.
+At nine or ten years old, Melanie Boggs’ father taught her about playing backgammon and chess.
 She retained the rules of chess, but her true passion lay on the backgammon board.
 Over the intervening years, she honed her skills and learned strategy within those elongated triangles.

 The History of Backgammon

 The world’s love of backgammon goes back thousands of years.
 Ancestors of backgammon have been discovered in the ruins of the ancient civilization of Sumer, dating to over 5000 years ago.
-While other games which make up the DNA of backgammon have been discovered in Egypt, the modern version is suspected to have evolved in India or China.
-However, it definitely traveled into the west through the Mediterranean with evidence of game play in ancient Greece and the Roman Empire.
+While other games that make up the DNA of backgammon have been discovered in Egypt, the modern version is suspected to have evolved in India or China.
+However, it definitely traveled into the west through the Mediterranean with evidence of gameplay in ancient Greece and the Roman Empire.

 The modern name is reputed to have roots in Middle English or Welsh, which is understandable given the popularity of the game throughout the British Empire.
 The name “backgammon” was not evidenced in writing until 1645.
 Until that time, the most widely used name in the west was “Tables.”
 Backgammon goes by different names across the world including “Nardi” in Iraq and “Tric Trac” in France.